Skip to main content

 When To Use 0xArchive

 One call replaces a collector you would otherwise build and run against those retention caps.
-The market data comes back normalized, with named fields, live or historical: more than 24 billion order-book records and trades back to April 2023, plus full order-level (L4) depth with wallet attribution since March 2026.
-Every response carries a request ID and a data-quality path you can check before a backtest trusts the window.
+The market data comes back normalized, with named fields, live or historical: order-book records and trades back to April 2023, plus full order-level L4 depth with wallet attribution from March 2026 on core, Spot, and HIP-3, and from May 2026 on HIP-4.
+Store the request ID when the response exposes it, and check data quality before a backtest trusts the window.
+Use one API for Hyperliquid and Lighter market-data routes, with coverage and freshness stated by family and window.
 Access follows the key, not the plan: every route, market family, and schema is available on every tier, including Free; plans change credits, request rate, and replay speed, which scales from 10x to 300x by plan and up to 500x on Enterprise.
 Agents read the same surface through the hosted MCP server at https://mcp.0xarchive.io/mcp, a remote endpoint that takes your API key as a bearer token, nothing to install.
-Every order, trade, and fill.
-One API.

 Run One Route